-In addition to statutory audit services, we provided to the Bank and its controlled undertakings the following services:
+In addition to statutory audit services, we provided to the Bank the following services:

-- Limited review of interim financial statements as at 30 June 2019. - "Comfort letter procedures" in connection with covered bonds issued by the Bank. - Limited review of loans receivables used as collateral of Eurosystems credit operation as at 30 June 2019 for the second quarter of the year 2019 submitted by Bank according to § 37 article 4 note b) Decision of National Bank of Slovakia ("NBS") no. 2/2015 of 28 April 2015 on the implementation of the Eurosystem's monetary policy framework in the Slovak Republic, as amended. - Preparation of long-form auditor's report for the NBS. - Audit of prudential returns as at 31 December 2019 reported to the NBS. - Agreed-upon procedures related to adequacy of measures according to Article 71 h) to 71 k) of the Act no. 566/2001 on Securities, in accordance with Article 76 of the Act on Securities, for 2019. - Review of IT security.
+- Preparation of long-form auditor's report for the NBS. - Audit of prudential returns as at 31 December 2020 reported to the NBS. - Agreed-upon procedures related to adequacy of measures according to Article 71 h) to 71 k) of the Act no. 566/2001 on Securities, in accordance with Article 76 of the Act on Securities, for 2020. - · Review of IT security.

-4 March 2020 Bratislava, Slovak Republic
+4 March 2021 Bratislava, Slovak Republic

 Ernst & Young Slovakia, spol. s r.o.
 SKAU Licence No. 257

 Ing.
-Dalimil Draganovský, statutory auditor

-SKAU Licence No. 893
+Dalimil Draganovský, statutory auditor SKAU Licence No. 893